kubawis128/Snake/README.md

 sudo pacman -S sfml sdl gcc cmake make
 ```
 # Building:
-Use CMake for this job:
+You can use CMake for this job:
 ```
   mkdir build
   cd build